dangormanjr/dangormanjr.github.io/hire-me.md

 - Contract lecturing,
 - Copy editing,
 - Policy analysis,
-- Digital humanities consulting, *and*
+- Digital humanities consulting,
+- Dramatugry, *and*
 - Genealogical research.

 Past clients for whom I have done remote work include a staff writer for *The New Yorker* and a faculty member from UNSW Canberra at the Australian Defence Force Academy.